 An important consideration is what portion of the budget is being spent on certain classifications of expenditure.
 The city budget breakdown includes use of seven major classifications: personnel services, materials and services, capital outlay, transfers, debt service, contingency, and reserves/unappropriated.
 Personnel Services relate to payroll and staffing.
-Materials and Services are expenditures that are related to the operations of the
+Materials and Services are expenditures that are related to the operations of the fund and are not classified as Capital

-Improvement Costs.
+Improrement Costs.
 Debt Service is the amounts relating to payment of debt for a particular fund.
 Contingencies, Capital Services, and Interfund Transfers are covered in more detail farther into this document.